OmerAhmedKhan/CS-E4002-Project/README.md

 ![image alt text](ReportImages/image_2.png)

+# Use Case/Story:
+The User from XYZ industry wants to evaluate its dagta and wants to do predictions on its dataset.
+But it needs a solution through which he can evaluate its experimentation and then finally want to deploy it with elasticity.
+However, he may not have the ability to tackle all the DEV-OPS stuff.
+Which means he needs someone or something to help him to do all this work for him.
+This platform is best fit for such a scenario.
+The user can perform all his logics with his dataset in a privacy manner as the system doesn’t require a dataset to upload and finally deploy it in a scalable way.

+Now let's say, A data scientist at XYZ company wants to predict/forecast the sales and he has all the data he needs.
+But he needs to compare his experimentation and not only that he needs to deploy the final iterations and make it scalable to be used in production.
+The platform can provide a platform of MLflow to do all the experimentation while all its data remains on its premises.
+All the experimentation is stored on my platform and then on just a single API call it can deploy it to the cloud and provide the endpoint to be used by User in any way.

 # Results and Monitoring

 There are certain monitoring and logging done in a framework.
 Most of the monitoring done by AWS CloudWatch or simple AWS modules consoles, which can provide us with all the traffics insight and the resource allocation and utilization.
 One of our critical deploying script which deploys on-demand ML model to Sagemaker store logs as follows: